-- Instead of vegetable oils, opt for oils like olive oil and avocado oil.
+- Instead of vegetable oils, opt for oils like olive oil, coconut oil and avocado oil.

 Additionally, studies show that a high intake of high-glycemic index foods like sugar and refined grains, such as those found in white bread and many processed foods, may rev up inflammation.
 Avoid sugary drinks, refined carbohydrates, desserts, and processed snack foods.